Kellswork/agirl.codes/posts/complete-guide-build-react-form-with-useState-hook.md

 `setContactInfo` is a function that comes with `useState Hook` and it's used to update our current state object.

 To preserve the previous state, we spread the `contactInfo` data using the javascript spread operator.
-This way, we don't lose any of the previous data as we update our input field state.
+This way, the previous data is not lost while we update the input state.

 For example, without spreading the previous state, the only state that will be saved in the `contact` state when you submit your form data is `phone number`. `setContactInfo` will replace the old state with the new state which will be the last input field you updated(`phone number`).

 To handle multiple controlled input elements, the name attribute added to each input element is used by `setContactInfo` to update the `contact state` properties based on the values from `event.target.name`.

-### 3. Retrieving Form Data from controlled input Field.
+### 3. Retrieving Form Data from Controlled Input Field.

-Finally, we are going to log the form data to the console using a `handlesubmit` function.
+Now, Let's log the form data to the console using a `handlesubmit` function.

 The `handleSubmit` function will log the `contactInfo` state to the browser.